-When candidates arrive in Cambridge they normally have two interviews at Magdalene, one with the Director of Studies in Classics and another Classicist, and another with two Fellows in other disciplines.
+When candidates arrive in Cambridge they will have a subject interview at Magdalene with the Director of Studies in Classics and another Classicist, and may have a second 'general' interview another with two Fellows in other disciplines.
 The interviews usually involve discussion of the essays and the passage, as well as more general questions about the candidate's studies so far and their interests in the field of Classics.

-The Classics Faculty also organises a scheme whereby all candidates in the subject have an additional classical interview at a second College.
+The Classics Faculty also organises a scheme whereby all candidates in the subject have an additional classical interview organised by a second College.
 This enables us to give the fullest possible consideration to applications.
-In addition to their interviews, candidates for the four-year course also have an extra interview in the Classics Faculty, where their language aptitude is tested.

 Applicants for the three-year course will be asked to complete a one-hour written translation exercise.
 More details about the format of the assessment, including some sample questions, can be found here.